 No need for tartlet tins or fancy equipment; the tartlet crust are simply made in a muffin tin like with these Tartlet Shells.

 These tartlets can also easily be customised to create an even more fun treat.
-Garnish them with some fruits like berries or citrus, add a little bit of sea salt or coffee to the filling, or even add of a caramel layer or praline!
+Garnish them with some fruits like berries or citrus (check out these Chocolate Orange Tartlets!), add a little bit of sea salt or coffee to the filling, or even add of a caramel layer or praline!

 Chocolate Tart Crusts